 Ergonomic Angle was founded to help educate and advise computer users on creating a workspace that decreases the risk of injury and optimizes comfort and performance for students, remote workers and office employees.

 Ergonomic principles are used to find an individualized fit of your workspace (chair, desk, equipment, lighting etc.) to accomplish your daily work tasks more effectively and support your well-being.
 Contact me to learn more on how ergonomics can help you avoid injury and get you more comfortable at your workspace.

 Optimize the existing setup

 Sara R. was experiencing neck pain working at her computer.
-Her duties included transcribing data from spreadsheets located on a document holder.
+Her duties included transcribing data from spreadsheets.
 Sara wears bifocal lenses and viewing the screen through the bottom half of her glasses made it difficult to perform her work without craning her neck back in an awkward position.
-Adjustments made to her workstation like lowering her monitor and tilting her screen allowed her to look at the computer in a comfortable position without straining her neck.
+Adjustments made to her workstation like lowering her monitor and tilting her screen eliminated her discomfort.

 Improve work habits

 Theresa M., a receptionist, was experiencing low back pain during her shift.
 Although her workstation setup was ergonomically correct, it was observed that she bent over frequently to obtain charts from a lower shelf.
 After identifying this repetitive task, simple modifications were made to her work environment.
 The charts were relocated to a waist height shelf, and she was educated on the use of correct body mechanics to prevent further injury.

 Martha K. is a parent of an active home schooled third grader.
 Her son was complaining of hand pain while using the computer to complete homework.
 After assessing his workspace, recommendations were